 Common Results and Side Effects

-Most women who take the Abortion Pill will experience painful cramping and vaginal bleeding.
+Painful cramping and vaginal bleeding are expected.
 Serious side effects from the combination drug may include: heavy bleeding, abdominal pain, nausea, diarrhea, hemorrhage, infection, sepsis, and maternal death.

 According to the FDA